puppetlabs/relay-docs/docs/using-workflows/adding-an-approval-step.md

-# Adding an approval to a workflow
+# Adding an approval step

 Add manual approvals to your Relay workflow when you need more control over when something is deployed.
 For example, you could prevent a deployment to your production environment without an approval from your engineering lead.